akuklev/HOCC/finitistic-core.md

 ```

 Next steps:
-- Show that this theory proves set induction or add it as an axiom
+- Show that this theory proves set induction or add it
 - Ensure this theory proves excluded middle for finitary sets and establish connection with $H_{<ω}$
 - Show that for each A, B ∈ V(x) ∈ V(y), their subset collection C can be defined and C ∈ V(y)
 - Explore what kind of set theory emerges if an infinity axiom is added